Who are we?

 As described above, your initial main focus will be on our goals in Toronto.
 We expect the below to be representative:

 After 3 months, you have…

-- Overseen development of three thermal grid concepts, identifying the range of cost, performance and building flexibility impacts.
+- Overseen development of three thermal energy solutions, identifying the range of cost, performance and building flexibility impacts.

-- Finalized customer billing strategy for thermal energy, identifying the meters, thermostat data and algorithms required.
+- Finalized customer billing strategy for thermal energy, identifying the sensors or meters and algorithms required.

-- Supported creation of open standard specifications for Building Management System, thermal grid control and advanced power grid optimization.
+- Supported creation of open standard specifications for building, thermal grid and power grid controls integration.
 Worked hand in glove across the relevant teams.

 - Determined timeline and approach for issuing RFP for design-build / own-operate partner.